FIWARE/tutorials.Relationships-Linked-Data/README.md

 ## Traversing links.

-> **Example**: Imagine the scenario where a pallet of Products are moved from the warehouse onto the shelves of the
+> **Example**: Imagine the scenario where a pallet of Products are moved from stock in the warehouse onto the shelves of
-> store.
+> the store.
 How would NGSI v2 and NGSI-LD computations differ?

 ### How is this defined in NGSI-v2?

-In NGSI v2 only the **InventoryItem** Entity would be involved.
+In NGSI v2 the convenience bridge table **InventoryItem** entity had been created specifically to hold both count on the shelf and count in the warehouse in a single location.
+In any computation only **InventoryItem** Entity would be involved.
 The `stockCount` value would be decremented and the `shelfCount` value would incremented.
-In the NGSI v2 model both the `storeCount` and the `shelfCount` both of these attributes had been placed into the **InventoryItem** Entity for pure convenience.
-It allows for simpler data reading and data manipulation.
-However this convenience model, though a necessary workaround in NGSI-v2 is technically incorrect, in reality the **InventoryItem** and **Shelf** should have no direct relationship.
+In the NGSI v2 model both the `storeCount` and the `shelfCount` both of these attributes have been placed into the **InventoryItem** Entity for pure convenience.
+This is a necessary workaround for NGSI v2 and it allows for simpler data reading and data manipulation.
+However technically it is ontologically incorrect - `shelfCount` (i.e. the number of Items on the shelf) should be an attribute in **Shelf**.
+There should be no direct relationship between the **InventoryItem** and **Shelf**.

 ### How is this defined in NGSI-LD?